veramolabs/did-ens-spec/README.md

 ENS names can have TEXT records.
 This specification defines TEXT record names that will have an impact on DID resolution of ENS DIDs.

-The following nameed TEXT records are defined:
+The following named TEXT records are defined:

 - `org.w3c.did.service`
   OPTIONAL.
 A set of [services](https://www.w3.org/TR/did-core/#services) as per W3C DID Core specification.